 I recently have been asked by some readers to explain what I did to get Penelope to comfort nurse at 5 months.

-Here is Penelope latched on and nursing for the first time since she was a newborn.
+The picture above is my daughter latched on and nursing for the first time since she was a newborn.
 The day before she turned 5 months old.

 I am STILL not ready to tell our story in full detail, I attempted to last night and started crying and could feel the anxiety rising, so I put it away for yet another day.